Who Is Blake Shelton?

 Born in Ada, Oklahoma, in 1976, Blake Shelton moved to Nashville when he was 17 to become a country music songwriter, and by 2001, he was a star in his own right with the No. 1 hit "Austin."
 Success followed Shelton for the next several years, right onto the coaching/judging panel of TV's The Voice in 2011.
 A recipient of numerous awards, Shelton released his 11th studio album, Texoma Shore, in 2017.

 Blake Tollison Shelton was born in Ada, Oklahoma, on June 18, 1976.
 By the age of 16, Shelton toured the bar circuit, garnering statewide attention and winning the Denbo Diamond Award, the top award for young entertainers in Oklahoma.
 Two weeks after graduating from high school, in 1994, he moved to Nashville to launch a songwriting career.

-In 2012, Shelton and Miranda performed together at the Super Bowl XLVI.
-In the weeks following the performance, Shelton signed on for season 3 of The Voice.
-He also released a holiday album, Cheers, it's Christmas, in October 2012.
+In 2012 Shelton signed on for season 3 of The Voice.
+He also released a holiday album, Cheers, It's Christmas, in October 2012.

 In July 2015, Shelton and Lambert announced they were getting divorced after four years of marriage.
 "This is not the future we envisioned," the couple said in a statement.
 "And it is with heavy hearts that we move forward separately.
 We are real people, with real lives, with real families, friends and colleagues.
 Therefore, we kindly ask for privacy and compassion concerning this very personal matter."